hdShang/arxiv-daily/docs/cs-CV/2025-09-27/papers/250923322v1-decoupling-reasoning-and-perception-an-llm-lmm-framework-for-faithfu.md

 ---
 layout: default
-title: Decoupling Reasoning and Perception: An LLM-LMM Framework for Faithful Visual Reasoning
+title: "Decoupling Reasoning and Perception: An LLM-LMM Framework for Faithful Visual Reasoning"
 ---

 # Decoupling Reasoning and Perception: An LLM-LMM Framework for Faithful Visual Reasoning